Monorail Resort

 When to Walk

-• After fireworks (monorail waits can exceed 30 minutes)
+• After fireworks (monorail waits can exceed 30 minutes; path is well-lit at night)

 • You want reliable timing with no waits